bitcoindevkit/bdk/DEVELOPMENT_CYCLE.md

 1. Create a new branch called `release/x.y.z` from `master`.
 Double check that your local `master` is up-to-date with the upstream repo before doing so.
 2. Make a commit on the release branch to bump the version to `x.y.z-rc.1`.
 The message should be "Bump version to x.y.z-rc.1".
 3. Push the new branch to `bitcoindevkit/bdk` on GitHub.
-4. During the one week of feature freeze run additional tests on the release branch
+4. During the one week of feature freeze run additional tests on the release branch.
 5. If a bug is found:
     - If it's a minor issue you can just fix it in the release branch, since it will be merged back to `master` eventually
     - For bigger issues you can fix them on `master` and then *cherry-pick* the commit to the release branch
-6. Update the changelog with the new release version
+6. Update the changelog with the new release version.
 7. On release day, make a commit on the release branch to bump the version to `x.y.z`.
 The message should be "Bump version to x.y.z".
 8. Add a tag to this commit.
 The tag name should be `vx.y.z` (for example `v0.5.0`), and the message "Release x.y.z".
 Make sure the tag is signed, for extra safety use the explicit `--sign` flag.
 9. Push the new commits to the upstream release branch, wait for the CI to finish one last time.